Skip to content

 If you want to learn how to implement these strategies to get the VA benefits you deserve, click here to speak with a VA claim expert.

-Looking for Expert-Level VA Claim Help?📱Call Us Now!
+Looking for Expert-Level VA Claim Answers?📱Call Us Now!
 737-295-2226

-Effective May 19, 2024, under the new Diagnostic Code (DC) 7326, veterans can get a VA rating for Crohn’s disease from 10% to 100% with breaks at 30% and 60%.
+Effective May 19, 2024, under the new diagnostic code (DC) 7326, veterans can get a VA rating for Crohn’s disease from 10% to 100% with breaks at 30% and 60%.

 Your final Crohn’s disease VA rating depends on the frequency (how often), severity (how bad), and duration (how long) of symptoms and how those symptoms negatively impact your work, life, and social functioning.